 “We were forced to use the only clothes on hand that fit,” she recalls.
 “The T-shirts and jeans are what he looked best in.”
 So it was just a coincidence.
 Really.

 No one would go on record about the very special relationship between guitarist/vocalist/songwriter Cafferty and pseudo-guitarist/vocalist/songwriter Paré.
 In a press release, a quote attributed to Tony Scotti lauded the “tremendous collaboration between … Michael Paré and John Cafferty” — a collaboration, say insiders, that consisted of Paré catching exactly one of Cafferty’s performances, which he left early and then parroted shamelessly.

 Officially everyone scoffs at any rivalry.
 But Paré stated in many interviews that he “played” Cafferty’s music.
 (The only “playing” by Paré was in the rooftop scene where the Cruisers perform “On the Dark Side” for the first time, accompanied by a loud and painfully off-beat whumping sound.
 It’s Paré’s foot.)

 Paré did, in fact, make an album of his own.
 An album, in fact, that you’ll never hear.
 It consists of nine songs in which he pathetically apes Cafferty, who (among other things) can hit every note and doesn’t sing through his nose.
-[And btw, there’s no “playing” by Paré on his album, only “singing.”]
+[And btw, there’s no “playing” by Paré on his album, either, only “singing.”]
 The producer shopped it around for years before finally giving up.

 Cafferty doesn’t like to talk about Paré.
 Pretty much all that’s on record is what he told Rolling Stone in 1983: “It’s really hard for me to deal with the fact that ‘Tender Years,’ my most important song, is in a film and somebody else is lip-syncing it.”